Sayo-nika/Sayonika/README.md

+# THIS PROJECT HAS BEEN ARCHIVED AND IS NO LONGER MAINTAINED.

 # The Sayonika Project

 Welcome to the Sayonika Project!
 This is your stop point for everything Sayonika, here are a few repositories you can contribute at.